studioromeo/studioromeo.github.com/_posts/2013-11-12-anchor-cms-in-laravel-part-1.md

 ### This took me an age to prepare, probably the hardest 3 minutes of my life but here it goes.
 The transcript is below incase anyone wants to read through.
 Hi Guys, I'm Rob.

-I'm a PHP Developer working at BoxUK, Cardiff.
+I'm a PHP Developer working at Box UK, Cardiff.

 I've been working in PHP for the best part of 3 years and I'm a fond fan of the [Laravel](http://laravel.com)</a> framework, and also a proud early subscriber of [Laracasts](http://laracasts.com)